Coloring graphs as complete graph invariants: Introduction

-\begin{remark} We note that Theorem~\ref{thm:reconstruction} (a weaker version of Theorem~\ref{thm:main-intro}) was independently discovered by Berthe, Brosse, Hearn, van den Heuvel, Hoppenot, and Pierron, as presented in their arXiv preprint \cite{BBHvdHHP25}, posted on April 28, 2025.
-We posted the first version of our paper (arXiv:2504.20978) on April 29, 2025.
-We were unaware of their results as this manuscript was being finalized.
+\begin{remark} Theorem~\ref{thm:reconstruction} (a weaker version of Theorem~\ref{thm:main-intro}) was independently and concurrently discovered by Berthe, Brosse, Hearn, van den Heuvel, Hoppenot, and Pierron \cite{BBHvdHHP25} in their arXiv preprint posted on April 28, 2025.
+The first version of our paper (arXiv:2504.20978) was posted on April 29, 2025.
 The approach for reconstructing the base graph is similar, but the two papers also diverge in other aspects.
 Specifically, our Theorem~\ref{thm:main-intro} is stronger in its conclusion.
-Namely, \cite{BBHvdHHP25}*{Theorem 1.2} proves part~\eqref{item:intro-thm-easy}, while our methods establish both part~\eqref{item:intro-thm-easy} and part~\eqref{item:intro-thm-hard}, with the proof of part~\eqref{item:intro-thm-hard} being substantially more involved and forming the bulk of this paper.
+Namely, \cite{BBHvdHHP25}*{Theorem 1.2} proves part~\eqref{item:intro-thm-easy}, while our methods establish both part~\eqref{item:intro-thm-easy} and part~\eqref{item:intro-thm-hard}, with the proof of part~\eqref{item:intro-thm-hard} being more sophisticated and forming the bulk of this paper.
 Moreover, Theorem~\ref{thm:townhouse} and its proof are novel to this work.
 On the other hand, Berthe et al. establish the insufficiency of $k=\chi(G)$ by constructing an arbitrarily large collection $\mathcal{F}$ of nonisomorphic graphs all with chromatic number $\chi$ and no frozen vertices such that $\mathcal{C}_{\chi}(G_1)\cong \mathcal{C}_{\chi}(G_2)$ for all $G_1, G_2\in \mathcal{F}$ provided that $\chi\geq 6$ \cite{BBHvdHHP25}*{Theorem 1.4}.
 Their paper also contains further results concerning reconfiguration graphs of Kempe-colorings and independent sets. \end{remark}

+We conclude the introduction with a brief discussion of related work and the context for our main question.
+Reconfiguration graphs have been studied extensively from structural and algorithmic perspectives \cites{vdH13,Nis18}, with particular attention to graph colorings \cites{CVJ08, BC09, BFHRS16, BB18}.
+The question we consider here also fits naturally within the broader theme of graph reconstruction.
+Classical reconstruction asks whether a graph is recoverable from its vertex-deleted deck \cite{LS16}, a problem closely tied to graph isomorphism \cite{HHRT07}.
+Beyond this, one may ask when a graph is determined by other associated structures such as line graphs \cite{Whi32-line-graphs}, graph powers \cite{RH60}, chromatic polynomial \cites{KT90,KT97}, Tutte polynomial \cite{dMN04}, or spectrum \cite{vDH03}.